What does Toxic Mean in a RelationshipJul 07, 2022

 So in homeopathy there's remedies for ailments from abuse, ailments from being scorned, ailments from sexual abuse, ailments from abandonment.
 So I'll listen to the story of a person, understand their experience - what happened to them (1), (2) I'll also look at their overall picture - how are they behaving, right?
 Are they doubtful, are they fearful, are they vengeful, are they hateful or do they have intrusive thoughts, are they worse in the mornings, evenings, daytime, night time, etcetera?
 Those individual characters help me point to the right remedy for their picture.
 So then I'll treat the after effects of being in abusive relationship as well.

 And then I combine that with natural medicine, naturopathic medicine, because a lot of people who have come out of toxic relationships are in burnout, they've been working too hard and their mind is stressed so their adrenal glands just get depleted and then their cortisol levels go off which affects their brain chemicals.
 So serotonin, dopamine, everything, all start plummeting and when that happens they have more anxiety and depression.
-So they need some sort of rebuilding of the adrenal system as well as the homeopathy to get fully better.
+So they need to find out how to reverse adrenal fatigue naturally, like some sort of rebuilding of the adrenal system as well as the homeopathy to get fully better.
 Only doing thought therapy could exhaust them further if they don't really rebuild or re-nourish their organs that suffered during the stressful time.

 Why do i feel stressed in my relationship